carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 ![](benchmark/figures_mac/batching_join.png)
 ![](benchmark/figures_mac/batching_new_blockset.png)

 Here we see that anything that writes data benefits from larger batch sizes, as this reduces the overhead of transaction management.
 However, for read-heavy operations, the performance tends to plateau around 256.
+The fact that the join benchmark seems unfazed by batch size makes sense, as each statement already affects multiple rows, reducing the impact of transaction overhead.

 In short, if one wants to maximize performance, one should have as large transactions as possible.
-Usually other factors have a greater influence on when to commit a transaction, such as keeping writes visible during concurrent accesses or data consistency in the event of a crash.
+However, usually other factors have a greater influence on when to commit a transaction, such as keeping writes visible during concurrent accesses or data consistency in the event of a crash, leading to more frequent commits.
-The fact that the join benchmark seems unphased by batch size makes sense, as each statement already affects multiple rows, reducing the impact of transaction overhead.

 # Backends

-Having found the most performant options, we'll transition back to Duplicati by returning to the C# implementation.
+Having explored SQLite itself, we'll transition back to the C# layer that Duplicati actually uses.
 In .NET, there are multiple backends to choose from when working with SQLite databases, leading to another tunable aspect.
 We'll do a short look into each of them, their pros/cons, and their performance characteristics.